purboday/purboday.github.io/_pages/about.md

 Research Interests
 ====================
 I'm a researcher and software engineer working at the intersection of distributed systems and energy.
-My focus is on building simulation and optimization tools that support large-scale decision-making in electricity systems—from long-term planning to real-time control.
+My focus is on building simulation and optimization tools that support large-scale decision-making in electricity systems, from long-term planning to real-time control.

 I’m especially interested in how decentralized software pipelines can enable resilient, fault-tolerant operation in cyber-physical systems.
-This includes co-designing the computing and physical layers so they can dynamically respond to failures, disturbances, or uncertainty in the real world—like equipment faults or extreme weather events.
+This includes co-designing the computing and physical layers so they can dynamically respond to failures, disturbances, or uncertainty in the real world, like equipment faults or extreme weather events.

 At NREL, I work on multi-agent modeling and simulation tools in Julia to analyze electricity markets and grid infrastructure.
 Previously, I built cloud-based simulation platforms in Python and Django for battery storage revenue modeling and dispatch optimization.
 My PhD research explored fault-tolerant middleware and hardware-in-the-loop simulations for distributed control of microgrids.